Last updated on March 12, 2026

 Search for Tomorrow is interesting for a few reasons.
 I really like it for 5-color decks because I can suspend it early knowing that I’ll need a certain color eventually, but not right now.

-I also like that the land it gets you comes in untapped so you’re still technically only losing two mana instead of three for the turn if you pay full price for the card.
+I also like that the land it gets you comes in untapped so you’re still technically only losing 2 mana instead of 3 for the turn if you pay full price for the card.

-You can then use this card to chump block and sacrifice it to go find a land, giving you a bit of extra time and extra land.
+You can then use this card to chump block and sacrifice it to go find a land, giving you a bit of extra time and mana.

 This is still a great option for a mono-green deck looking for ramp and a way to thin out the deck.

-Migration Path is just a slightly better version of Explosive Vegetation thanks to its cycling ability.
+There's basically no reason to play Explosive Vegetation anymore with so many strictly better versions out there.
+Migration Path is just a slight upgrade thanks to its cycling ability.
 This means it’s not a dead draw if you’re already set on lands and can help with any cycling payoffs you may have in play.

 Circuitous Route is another slightly better version of Explosive Vegetation.
 There are a ton of great options for gate cards to go find and help with mana fixing thanks to Battle for Baldur’s Gate.